?? What's What??

 Glue Flat Backs with quality glue, one at a time...we prefer GemTac Glue for this method.
 Purchase "Flat Back Rhinestones" for this purpose.
 Please note: any flat back rhinestone can be glued to a fabric or other material, even if it has Heat Fix glue on the backing!
 You cannot dry clean garments that have stones set with any glue other than some Heat Fix rhinestones!

 Before we go farther, I am going to say this just one more time!
-BUY a Sample Card ... it has all Swarovski,all Czech Preciosa rhinestones, and our own RGA rhinestones on it, as well as all sizes of rhinestones....all in ACTUAL rhinestones.
+BUY Sample Cards ...
+One has all Swarovski,all Czech Preciosa rhinestones, jewels and trim; One has,our own RG Premium and RG2 rhinestones, hot fix nailheads, turquoise and pearls on them, as well as all sizes of rhinestones....all in ACTUAL rhinestones.
 No need to guess, period.

 RG2 Rhinestones: These are couple cut rhinestones (top and bottom are cut), facets are molded.
 They are very nice glass rhinestones, have Heat Fix adhesive on backs for setting with tools or heat press.
 This is our most popular rhinestone for moderate-priced Heat Transfers.
 This is the quality rhinestone you find on Dillards, Macy's clothing.
 Sizing is good, colors are fine.
 Do not expect a Swarovski quality from this rhinestone!
 This stone is shown on our Heat Fix Sample Card.